YoussefSell/SMS.Net/README.md

 - **DefaultFrom:** you can set the default Sender phone number, so that you don't have to do it each time on the message, note that if you have specified a Sender phone number on the message this value will be ignored.
 - **DefaultDeliveryChannel:** specify the default channel that should be used to send the SMS messages, because you can configure multiple channels you should indicate which one you want to be used.

-`UseChannel()` takes an instance of the Channel, like so: `UseChannel(new TwilioSmsDeliveryChannel(configuration))`, but you're not going to use this method, instead you will use the extension methods given to you by the channels as we seen on the example above, the Twilio channel has an extension method `UseTwilio()` that will allow you to register it.
+`UseChannel()` takes an instance of the Channel, like so: `UseChannel(new RavenSmsDeliveryChannel(configuration))`, but you're not going to use this method, instead you will use the extension methods given to you by the channels as we seen on the example above, the RavenSMS channel has an extension method `UseRavenSMS()` that will allow you to register it.

 finally `Create()` will simply create an instance of the `SmsService`.